 Overall, I really like the new SiteGround update now it truly feels like a premium product.
 In their 2020 update the visual style got better, ease of use got better, performance got significantly better and the only thing that I personally believed got worse compared to 2019is their support team.

 But that’s large to their decision to hide the chat button why would you hide the chat button guys just bring it back.
-Anyways, do I recommend SiteGround?
+Anyways,

 Absolutely yes, I think there’s no one that’s gonna be disappointed if you buy a SiteGround plan right now, they’re a great web hosting company, and if you got cash to blow or just want the ease of mind that you got the best product available go with SiteGround.